sddevelopment-be/penguin-pragmatic-patterns/patterns/content/chapters/intro.md

 Some patterns may contain references to other resources, as well as supporting examples, testimonials, tutorials, and so on.
 These examples can be included inside the pattern description, but they might also exist as separate resources in a different section of this publication.

-> [!WARNING]
-> **Pattern lists are not a bingo chart.**
+{{<warning text=`
-> Please note that pattern lists are not like a bingo chart or a collection of Pokémon.
-> There is no special prize for incorporating all the patterns in this publication into your work or life.
-> Instead, we encourage you to be selective and only use the practices that resonate with you.
-> You are free to modify them according to your needs and preferences.
+Please note that pattern lists are not like a bingo chart or a collection of Pokémon.
+There is no special prize for incorporating all the patterns in this publication into your work or life.
+Instead, we encourage you to be selective and only use the practices that resonate with you.
+You are free to modify them according to your needs and preferences.
 After all, who are we to tell you what to do?
+` >}}

 ---